jagnaudh/BestApp/README.md

 * Users can enter Bill amount and choose the Tip %.
 In addition, users can also split the bill among friends!
 * Default Tip % is set to 10%
-* Default Split is set tp 1
+* Default Split is set to 1
-* Keyboard is always visible
+* Decimal Keyboard is always visible
 * Users can utilize SliderUI for Tip% and Split functions on a single screen

 Here is a Video Walkthrough: